 Schillerplatz Stuttgart (Schiller square)

-On Tuesday, Thursday and Saturday mornings the Schillerplatz is the scene of Stuttgart's flower market.
-At the end of August it is part of the Stuttgart Wine Village and in December part of the Christmas Market.
+On Tuesday, Thursday and Saturday mornings, the Stuttgart Flower Market takes place on Schillerplatz Stuttgart.
+At the end of August, part of the Stuttgart Wine Village is set up in this beautiful historic setting, and in December, part of the Christmas Market.